zhongfu/tp/docs/UserGuide.md

 ## Glossary

+**CLI**: Command-line interface.
+A primarily text-based interface, which is typically operated with text commands.

 **CSV**: Comma-seperated values.
-A common file format for storing data.
+A common file format for storing tabular data, similar to a spreadsheet.

-**Index**: The item's number that is displayed in its respective list. e.g. The second person in the displayed list has an `INDEX` of 2.
+**Index**: The item's number that is displayed in its respective list.

+e.g. The second person in the displayed list has an `INDEX` of 2.
-**Keyword**: Either a word that is part of a name or tag.
-Used by search commands to filter the respective lists.

-**Command-line Interface (CLI)**:	An interface which involves the users typing text and executing it as commands.
+**JSON**: JavaScript Object Notation.
+A structured file format used to store arbitrary text data.
+This is the file format used by PeopleSoft to store data and settings.

+**Keyword**: A word to search for in a set of data, e.g. in the list of employees or jobs.